Supplement Compliance Risks: What Can Go Wrong

 FTC Marketing Actions

-Penalties up to $53,088 per violation.
+Penalties up to $53,088 per violation per day.
 A single advertising campaign can generate thousands of individual violations.

 Prop 65 Lawsuits

 California's Proposition 65 requires warnings for products containing chemicals known to cause cancer or reproductive harm.
 Private plaintiffs (bounty hunters) can sue for violations.
-Settlements typically run $25,000 to $100,000 per product.
+Industry reporting counted 173 supplement-related Prop 65 cases in 2023.
+Total Prop 65 settlements across all product categories (not just supplements) reached $40.3 million that year (per Perkins Coie litigation analysis).
+Supplement-specific settlement amounts are not reported separately.

 How to Protect Your Brand